Yousefabdelsalam/Health-Fitness-Tracking-Data-Analysis/README.md

 📂 `Streamlite_Depolyment/` – Streamlit dashboard for interactive data exploration.
 📄 `deploy.py` – Python script for running the Streamlit application.
 📄 `requirements.txt` – Dependencies needed to run the project.

+## Note:
+- Download the Data_prepration and Analysis_Qaustions to view the code
+- This is the link of the dataset for see the data and download it: "https://www.kaggle.com/datasets/jijagallery/fitlife-health-and-fitness-tracking-dataset"